WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 > Something worth pointing out about this game is that it's only running at around 30 frames per second.
 Rendering the complete tilemap I have made with all 20 enemies running around on screen doing pathfinding and GOAP is expensive.

 ## Part 1 - Creating a Tileset
-In this assignment you have to create your own custom tileset for a custom tilemap.
+In this assignment, you have to create your custom tileset for a custom tilemap.
 You can use whatever image editing software you'd like to create the tileset png (I used [Piskel](https://www.piskelapp.com/p/create/sprite)).
 Creating beautiful tilesets is not the point of this assignment, but you should create at least two custom tiles to distinguish between the wall and floor tiles of your tilemap.

 > In case you're worried about scaling, my tiles are 8x8 (pixels).